 Don't forget that a new fishing license was required effective Oct.
 1st.
 Due to a complete change in licensing, the State made some errors and some omissions.
 However. you can get your license by calling 866-933-2257.
 That call will give you a transaction number which is good for two weeks, until your actual license arrives by mail.
-We are trying to catch up but should be ready by the coming weekend.
-In preparation, wi-fi is now available at the shop and we got the computer we will be using.
+It is so easy.
+Just have your old license available, if you have one, and your credit card to cover the cost.
+We must have at least 2 people working in the shop to do them-takes longer than in the past-and in the height of the season this is almost impossible.
 If possible, secure your license either where you live or on-line.

 ***** By now you all know that the gauge for water temp on the Beaverkill is no longer operating and there are no signs that it will be restored.
 The DEC said that this is a savings of $10,000.
 The cost was absorbed by taxpayers but this is a way to save money.

-The gage height on the Beaverkill is now 3.17 and was 3.21 yesterday at noon.
-River was flowing at 780 at noon yesterday while the norm is 805.
-Flows were lower than normal for that date..
+The gage height on the Beaverkill is now 2.94 and was 3.14 yesterday at noon.
+River was flowing at 640 at noon yesterday while the norm is 175.
+Flows were well above normal for that date.

 RESERVOIR INFORMATION - Here are the latest reservoir totals-Cannonsville-96.9%, Pepacton 99.0%, Neversink 101.1%- Ashokan 99.7%, Schoharie 91.7%, Croton 98.7%, Roundout 98.5%.
 Combined storage was 98.6 as of July 16th.
 2014.
 For this date reservoirs are usually at 90.6% of capacity.
 We are now ahead by 8.0 %